Unconscious Bias?

 What Are Stereotypes?

-Known as preconceptions or preconceived ideas, refer to the ideas, beliefs, or opinions that people form about something or someone before having sufficient information or experience.
-These notions are usually based on limited knowledge, past experiences, stereotypes, cultural influences, or personal biases.
-They can be both positive and negative and can influence how we perceive and interact with the world around us.
+Preconceived notions, also known as preconceptions, are ideas, beliefs, or opinions we form about something or someone without enough information or experience.
+These notions are shaped by limited knowledge, past experiences, cultural influences, or personal biases.
+They can be positive or negative and strongly influence how we see and interact with the world.

-Preconceived notions often develop through a combination of personal experiences, social conditioning, media influence, and cultural norms.
-They can be influenced by family, education, religion, and societal expectations.
+- How Preconceived Notions Develop - These ideas often stem from personal experiences, social conditioning, media influence, and cultural norms.
+They can also be shaped by family, education, religion, and societal expectations.

-• Stereotypes are generalized beliefs or assumptions about a particular group of people based on characteristics such as race, gender, age, or nationality.
-Stereotypes can lead to unfair judgments and discriminatory behavior.
+- Stereotypes Defined - Stereotypes are generalized beliefs about a group of people based on traits like race, gender, age, or nationality.
+They can lead to unfair judgments and even discrimination.

 Is This The Image That We Really Want?